MikeHopley/Mikes-FTL-mods/index.md

 ## Quality of life

+The Fleet Pursuit and Easier Mini Beam mods are **technically** not 100% pure quality of life.
+See their individual pages for explanation.

 * [Enhanced fleet pursuit](https://subsetgames.com/forum/viewtopic.php?f=11&t=38228): shows future fleet progress, including when it's delayed
 * [Better crew defaults](https://subsetgames.com/forum/viewtopic.php?f=11&t=36285&p=125013): better initial crew placement (some still need moving)
 * [Better info + smaller tooltips](https://subsetgames.com/forum/viewtopic.php?f=11&t=38336): shows more detailed info, and optionally smaller tooltips
 * [Minimal drone tooltips](https://subsetgames.com/forum/viewtopic.php?f=11&t=38380): minimises drone tooltips at the cost of removing drone descriptions
 * [Easier Mini Beam](https://subsetgames.com/forum/viewtopic.php?f=11&t=40102): lengthens player Mini Beam by 2 pixels, for easier 4-room swipes

 Cheatengine is not a mod, it's an external program.
-It can be used to speed up the game or assign skills instantly:
+It can be used to speed up the game or assign skills instantly.
+Cheatengine is widely accepted for win streaking purposes, but there are discussions about potential misuse.

 * [Cheatengine setup guide](https://youtu.be/deCC5JL9vLQ): I recommend watching this.
 Getting CE working can be tricky without help.
 * [Cheatengine homepage](https://www.cheatengine.org/)